RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 * "You Have Options...
 Option Lists, That Is" - this tutorial shows how to avoid having to manually enter and maintain a large number of related utterances.
 * "Great Intrinsic Value" - this one shows how to get information back from the user via BUILT IN slot types.
-* "Let's Talk" - here the user is shown to to build an actual chat bot - a small app that takes input from the user, parses it, stores some values in the state for future use, and responds to the user based on the parsed information and state.
+* "Let's Talk" - here the user is shown how to build an actual chat bot - a small app that takes input from the user, parses it, stores some values in the state for future use, and responds to the user based on the parsed information and state.
 * "Count on it" - introduces the use of what is probably the singularly most useful built in slot type - NUMBER.